-7. The App will now display all functions.
+The App will now display all functions.
 Choose Leveler.

 The following functions can be operated using the OneControl App.
-Control 3.0 manual for complete instructions.
+Refer to the Ground Control 3.0 manual for complete instructions.

-- □ Standard Mode and Menu
+- Standard Mode and Menu

-- ☐ Basic Jack operation
+- Basic Jack operation

-- □ Unhitching Instructions
+- Unhitching Instructions

 - Auto Leveling

-Linc Remote Control:
+Linc Remote Control

-Configuring the remote to sync with the OneControl Touch panel
+Configuring the remote to sync with the OneControl Touch panel:

-- □ Press the chrome button on the bottom of the remote to turn it on.
+- Press the chrome button on the bottom of the remote to turn it on.
 Enter the PIN (default is 0,0,0,0).
 The PIN can be changed after entering the default PIN.
-A menu will appear, choose Leveler from that menu. - ☐ Turn the OneControl Touch Panel ON inside the RV. - ☐ At the top of the Touch Panel screen press the "CONNECTED" icon quickly 6 times. - □ A GEAR icon will appear at the top of the screen that says "OPTIONS".
-Press this GEAR icon.Screen display changes to "Select Operation" with arrows on the left side of the screen.
-Use to arrows on left side of screen.
-Scroll to "WIRELESS CONFIG". - □ Press the ENTER button at the bottom of the screen. - The screen will display "Wireless Configuration Press any Line button to syne". - Press any button on the remote control while in Leveler mode and the remote will be connected.
+A menu will appear, choose Leveler from that menu. - Turn the OneControl Touch Panel ON inside the RV. - At the top of the Touch Panel screen press the "CONNECT-ED" icon quickly 6 times. - A GEAR icon will appear at the top of the screen that says

+Press any button on the remote control while in Leveler mode and the remote will be connected.